StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Winners Summary

-Best overall for beginners - Fidelity
+Best trading platform for beginners - Charles Schwab

 Fidelity logoFidelity